fadlir93/finance_tracking/README.md

-# README
+# FINANCE TRACKING

-This README would normally document whatever steps are necessary to get the application up and running.
+This is Finance Tracking Application

 Things you may want to cover: